 In this case, we will refine these datasets if Arab Barometer’s team believes that the dataset can be brought into a form that has scientific value, which we cannot foresee before trying to make the harmonized dataset.

 Marta & Daniel got in touch with Afrobarometer, who were very enthusiastic about our work, and promised to look into ways of collaboration.
-We do not know if what this means, but it would be desirable to review the findings in a joint call with them.
+We do not know what this means, but it would be desirable to review the findings in a joint call with them.

-From a technical point of view:
+Questions from a technical point of view:

 what are the technical challenges to join data technically between Afrobarometer and Arab Barometer files;